tanweijie123/tp/docs/UserGuide.md

 * You can remove all of the client’s tags by typing `t/` without specifying any tags after it.

 Examples:
-*  `cedit 1 n/Janie Doe` Edits the name of the first client to be `Janie Doe`.
+*  `cedit 1 n/Janie Doe` Edits the name of the first client to be `Janie Doe`
-*  `cedit 1 t/` Removes all of the tags of the first client.
+*  `cedit 1 t/` Removes all of the tags of the first client

 ### Locating Clients by Name : `cfind`